-ChatGPT processes over 84 million shopping queries per week, and visitors it refers convert at 15.9% compared to 1.8% for Google organic.
+Third-party analyses, as of early 2026, put ChatGPT at over 84 million shopping queries per week, with visitors it refers converting at 15.9% compared to 1.8% for Google organic.
 That's nearly nine times the conversion rate.
 Fewer visitors, but they arrive already persuaded.
 When a shopper asks "what's the best wireless router for a large home," AI returns a curated shortlist of 3-5 products with explanations.
+We traced this for running shoes: we asked ChatGPT to recommend running shoes and followed the real search behind the answer, where independent expert testing and specialty-retailer guidance decide the shortlist, not marketplace breadth.
 The shopper hits your page ready to buy, not browse.

-64% of consumers plan to use AI chatbots for shopping as of 2026.
+According to industry data, 64% of consumers plan to use AI chatbots for shopping as of 2026.
 The ecommerce brands showing up in recommendations now are building an advantage that compounds as this channel grows.
+Answer engine optimization is how they do it.
 This guide is a three-step plan to get your products recommended.

 Step 1: Fix Your Foundation